swlaschin/fsharpforfunandprofit.com/_posts/2013-01-21-computation-expressions-continuations.md

 You've seen this a million times, but there is a subtle point about this approach that you might not have considered: *the called function always decides what to do*.

-For example, the implemention of `Divide` has decided that it is going to throw an exception.
+For example, the implementation of `Divide` has decided that it is going to throw an exception.
 But what if I don't want an exception?
 Maybe I want a `nullable<int>`, or maybe I am going to display it on a screen as "#DIV/0".
 Why throw an exception that I am immediately going to have to catch?
 In other words, why not let the *caller* decide what should happen, rather the callee.

 Similarly in the `IsEven` example, what am I going to do with the boolean return value?
 Branch on it?
 Or maybe print it in a report?
 I don't know, but again, rather than returning a boolean that the caller has to deal with, why not let the caller tell the callee what to do next?